 The Electric utility of Glendale Water & Power issued \$72,615 in revenue bonds in May 2016 to provide moneys for the refunding of all of the City's outstanding Electric Revenue Bonds, 2006 Refunding Series, a portion of the City's outstanding Electric Revenue Bonds, 2008 Series, and paying the costs of issuance of the 2016 Bonds.
 The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2006 Refunding Series and a portion of the outstanding Electric Revenue Bonds, 2008 Series through a legal defeasance.
-The advance refunding resulted in a difference between the reacquisition price of refunding bonds and the net carrying amount of the refunded bonds is recorded as a deferred loss on refunding of \$4,915.
-The amount is being amortized through February 1, 2038.
-The advance refunding also resulted in a cash flow savings of \$16,348 which is the difference between the cash flows required to service the old 2006 and 2008 Bonds and the cash flows required to service the new 2016 Bonds.
-The present value of the cash flow savings net of any available refunding funds and reserve funds from the old debt created an economic gain of \$13,026.
+The advance refunding resulted in the recognition of a deferred outflows of resources of \$4,687 as of June 30, 2017, and is being amortized through 2038.